TamaMcGlinn/AdaBots/README.md

 And remove the blocked domains.

-### 6) Copy (or symlink) lua/httpslave onto the turtle
+### 6) Copy (or symlink) lua/listen.lua onto the turtle

 In the minecraft directory, under saves/[save_name]/computercraft/computer/ there is a numbered directory for every turtle in computercraft.
-You can copy lua/httpslave into that directory, and then issue `httpslave` on the turtle's terminal.
+You can copy lua/listen.lua into that directory, and then issue `listen.lua` on the turtle's terminal.
 It will ask for an IP and port to listen to;
 press enter for the default.
 If you want multiple turtles, give each a different port in your Ada program.